plumber-cd/runtainer/README.md

 This tool basically aims to remove that overhead.
 It will automatically discover all known file system locations and environment variables and pass them to the container so you don't have to.
 It is basically a smart equivalent for `docker run` or `kubernetes run` commands.

-For portability under the hood it is using Kubernetes.
+For portability under the hood RT is using Kubernetes.
 That way no matter your container engine choice - the tool will always be able to run.

 ## Disclaimer